bft-smart/library/README.txt

 1 127.0.0.1 11010
 2 127.0.0.1 11020
 3 127.0.0.1 11030

+Important tip: Always provide IP addresses instead of hostnames.
+If a machine running a replica is not correctly configured, BFT-SMaRt may fail to obtain the proper IP address and use the loopback address instead (127.0.0.1).
+This phenomenom may prevent clients and/or replicas from successfully establishing a connection among them.

 2.)
 The system configurations also have to be specified (see 'config/system.config').
 Most of the parameters are self explanatory.